nerdschoolbergen/solid/exercise-2/README.md

 :pencil2: This thight coupling also violatetes the Open Closed Principle (OCP), because the `ControlUnit` class is not open for extension (eg. adding new types of sensors is not possible without changing the class).

-:bulb: We want to apply the _Dependency Inversion Principle (DIP)_ in order to make the `ControlUnit` oblivious to which type of sensor it administers.
+:bulb: We want to apply the _Dependency Inversion Principle (DIP)_ in order to make the `ControlUnit` oblivious to which type of sensor it administers, thereby decoupling it from the sensors.

 :book: When we introduce this kind of [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), the `ControlUnit` class is not prone to change as the Sensor class changes.
 E.g. we can add new sensor types without changing the `ControlUnit` class.
 As long as the different types of sensors adhere to the interface of how a sensor should behave.
 The ControlUnit class no longer has a direct dependency to the different sensor types, instead it only knows the behaviour of a sensor.